KhronosGroup/KTX-Software/CONTRIBUTING.md

 2. Fork the repository on GitHub.
 3. Make changes to your clone of the repository.
 4. Update or supplement the tests as necessary.
-5. Submit a pull request against the _incoming_ branch.
+5. Submit a pull request against the appropriate branch.
+As of this writing use _ktx2_ for KTX2 related work, else use _master_.

 If you will be generating documentation with or preparing distribution archives, you **must** follow